Yasmin and the Serpent Prince: The Serpent Sultan

 Researcher Adrienne Boulvin published an Iranian variant from Meched (Mashhad, formerly in the Khorasan province, modern day Razavi Khorasan province).
-In this tale, titled Le Sultan Serpent ("The Serpent Sultan"), a poor thorn-gatherer lives with his three daughters in a village in Iran.
+In this tale, titled Le Sultan Serpent (Persian: Shâhzâdeh-mâr, English: "The Serpent Sultan"), a poor thorn-gatherer lives with his three daughters in a village in Iran.
 He earns his living by gathering thorns and selling them in the village.
 One day, the man goes to the desert to gather thorns, when a large serpent appears to him.
 The serpent introduces himself as "Serpent Sultan", who has fallen in love with the thorn-gatherer's youngest daughter and demands her as his bride, or it will kill the man.
 The thorn-gatherer returns home and explains the situation to his youngest daughter.
 She decides to go with the serpent to save her father, and accompanies the serpent to the desert.
 The serpent guides the girl to a hole; she enters and sees a grand mansion.
 They live together as husband and wife, but, in the nights, the serpent gives the girl a soporific drink to make her sleep.
 Some time later, the girl complains to the serpent that she misses her family.
 The serpent allows her to visit her family, but warns against listening to any words her sisters say.
 The girl is happy to visit her sisters, who also advise her to avoid drinking the potion she is offered.
 That night, she returns to the underground mansion and is given the drink.
 She pretends to drink and, pretending to be asleep, sees that her serpent husband takes off the serpent skin to become a handsome man.
 The next morning, the girl asks the serpent how to burn his snakeskin.
 He tells her the skin can be burnt with onion peels and garlic peels, but warns her that if his skin is burnt, she will have to wear seven iron shoes and walk with seven iron canes.
 In a certain afternoon, while her husband is away, the girl burns the snakeskin.
 She waits him to return, but he never does, so she goes after him with iron shoes and iron canes.